top of page

 p1200062.jpg

-FOUNDER and PROJECT COORDINATOR
+CO-FOUNDER and PROJECT COORDINATOR

 Kenny Mann was born and raised in Kenya and spent her early years among the Maasai.
 Her parents arrived in Kenya in 1942 as Jewish refugees from Poland and Romania.
 Dr. Igor Mann and his wife Erica are renowned in Kenya for their work against hunger and poverty.
 Dr. Mann founded the Animal Health and Industries Training Institute (AHITI) in Nairobi, and Erica Mann won awards for her work with the Council on Human Ecology.
 Kenny is a journalist, author, teacher and documentary filmmaker.